 Traditional metrics fail to reflect the true value of scientific work, especially in open science initiatives like ours.
 We’re seeking feedback on new ways to measure and communicate the impact of research!
 Share your ideas to better assess the quality and usefulness of openly published work, and inspire others to rethink how we do this for publications across the board.

-At this juncture, we’ve committed to a new phase of our experiment in publishing — shifting from a more top-down approach to a bottom-up framework where our scientists are expected to decide how and when they share their work.
-This means scientists will need to fully own the publishing process and take a more proactive role in thinking about their communication strategy as well as scientific and commercial implications around sharing.
+In summer 2024, we committed to a new phase of our experiment in publishing — shifting from a more top-down approach to a bottom-up framework where our scientists are expected to decide how and when they share their work.
+This means scientists need to fully own the publishing process and take a more proactive role in thinking about their communication strategy as well as scientific and commercial implications around sharing.
 As long as they include the code, data, and other content needed to replicate the work and all byline contributors sign off, we’ll release it.

 In the following pub, we share some observations and perspectives from our co-founders and publishing team.
-We also lay out the basics of what the next chapter of our open science experiment will test:
+We also lay out the basics of what this next chapter of our open science experiment is testing:

-We’d like to continue exploring what the platform itself can do, try much smaller or very different-looking pub formats, and experiment with how AI can speed up our sharing workflows.
+In 2025, we’re excited to migrate to PubPub Platform and rethink how we present pubs and higher-level site content once we have more control.
+We'll experiment with turning Python notebooks into pubs and explore how AI can potentially increase the quality of our work.
 Longer-term, we’d like to enhance discoverability, facilitate other groups using the platform and sharing more openly, and develop new ways to measure our impact.